A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 }

-These examples are meant to show how to use Functions.
-It does not mean that it is the best way to solve the problems they address.
+These examples aim to show how to use Functions.
+This does not mean that it is the best way to solve the problems they address.